thesste/monteCarloPricing/README.md

 java -jar -ea monteCarloPricing-0.0.1-SNAPSHOT.jar

 Assumptions while Developing the Pricer
-a) Number of Trading Days per Year: 253 (as per NYSE / NASDAQ)
+- Number of Trading Days per Year: 253 (as per NYSE / NASDAQ)
-b) If user's maturity does not translate to an integer in terms of trading days, the number of trading days is rounded down to the next integer.
+- If user's maturity does not translate to an integer in terms of trading days, the number of trading days is rounded down to the next integer.
-c) Delta and vega calculations are based on forward difference approximation.
+- Delta and vega calculations are based on forward difference approximation.
-d) Gamma calculation is based on central difference approximation.
+- Gamma calculation is based on central difference approximation.

 Things to be improved...
 - Memory efficiency to allow for more simulation paths and therefore for more precise results